farrell-j/Capstone-Project/README.md

 5. Docker
 6. Bcrypt

-In order to stream line the process, the installation has been added to a docker-compose.yaml file to combind all the necessary downloads and add-ons into one 'docker-compose up' command.
+In order to stream line the process, the installation has been added to a docker-compose.yaml file to combine all the necessary downloads and add-ons into one 'docker-compose up' command.
 However, before you run the command, ensure that you have Docker installed on your system: https://www.docker.com/products/docker-desktop/

 //DATABASE
 The database for {Name of Project} was seeded with knex and created with simpicity and utility in mind.
 It is seperated into three catagories: